-This setting allows the user to select the type of IDE hard drive.
-The options are Auto, (which allows BIOS to automatically determine the hard drive's capacity, number of heads, etc.), a number from 1-39 to select a predetermined type of hard drive, CDROM and ATAPI Removable.
-The option- "User" will allow the user to enter the parameters of the HDD installed at this connection.
-The option-"Auto" will allow BIOS to automatically configure the parameters of the HDD installed at the connection.
-Choose the option 1-39 to select a predetermined HDD type.
+This feature allows the user to select the type of IDE hard drive.
+Select Auto to allow the BIOS to automatically determine the hard drive's capacity, number of heads, etc.).
+Enter a number from 1-39 to select a predetermined type of hard drive, CDROM and ATAPI Removable.
+Select User to allow the user to enter the parameters of the HDD installed at this connection.
 Select CDROM if a CDROM drive is installed.
 Select ATAPI if a removable disk drive is installed.